hammerill/SocketServer/README.md

 # SocketServer
-Client-server program written in Python with using sockets to create chatroom.
+Client-server program written in Python that uses sockets to create chatroom.